 Toms River is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Toms River citizens is substantially higher than the typical US community, as 31.62% of adults in Toms River have at least a bachelor's degree.
+The overall education level of Toms River citizens is substantially higher than the typical US community, as 31.62% of adults in Toms River have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Toms River in 2018 was $38,754, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $155,016 for a family of four.
 However, Toms River contains both very wealthy and poor people as well.